Enamul Huq

-Enamul Huq (born 2 January 1938) served as the Inspector General of Police of Bangladesh Police, and a member of the Law Commission from 2004 to 2007.
+Enamul Huq (এনামুল হক; 2 January 1938 – 30 August 2026) was a Bangladeshi police officer who served as the inspector general of police, and a member of the Law Commission from 2004 to 2007.

 Education and career

 Huq obtained his bachelor's and master's in history from the University of Rajshahi and LLB from the University of Dhaka.
 He earned his Ph.D. in public administration from the University of New Orleans.

-He joined Police Cadre in 1964 and trained at Police Academy Sardah and International Police Academy Washington D.C.
-Huq was appointed the principal of Bangladesh Police Academy and served as the commissioner of Dhaka Metropolitan Police.
-He was appointed Inspector-general of police of the Government of Bangladesh in 1991.
-He was Senior Advisor to JICA, Advisor, Embassy of Japan, and served as the President of JICA Alumni Association of Bangladesh.
+He joined the police cadre in 1964 and trained at the Police Academy Sardah and the International Police Academy Washington D.C.
+Huq was appointed the principal of the Bangladesh Police Academy and served as the commissioner of the Dhaka Metropolitan Police.
+He was appointed inspector general of police, the top position in the Bangladesh Police, in 1991.
+He was senior adviser to JICA.

-Personal life
+Personal life and death

-Huq is married to Anamika Hoque Lilly, an educationist and writer.
-They have one daughter, Aditi Titas Huq and two sons, Ashim Shatil Haque and Barrister Aneek R. Haque.
+Huq was married to Anamika Hoque Lilly, an educationist and writer.
+They had one daughter, Aditi Titas Huq and two sons, Ashim Shatil Haque and Barrister Aneek R. Haque.
+His elder brother Barrister Aminul Haque was minister of telecommunication during Khaleda's ministry.

+Huq died on 30 August 2026, at the age of 88.